Manual 1:9 UnUn for long-wire antennas

 Below you will find the same story again in photo view.
 It’s noticeable that I’ve wrapped the wires parallel together here.
 This makes wrapping easier.
 At a later stage, it is easy to distribute the windings evenly over the core.

 See below the result.
 After the windings are evenly distributed, we turn the core around!
-From left to the right the connections are now: Long wire – > Coax center core – > ground/countercapacity.
+The left-to-right connections are now: Longwire – > Coax core – > ground/countercapacity.
 Because we have flipped the core, this sequence of connections corresponds to the connection points on the enclosure.
 Now secure the core to the four-cable binder attachment plate.

 Now carefully adjust the core in the housing and cut all connection wires to size.
 After all wires are the correct length, the insulation should be removed from the wrapping wire.
 This is an important job, if this does not happen well soldering is almost impossible and an unintentional resistance arises.
 Dilating the enamel insulation layer is possible with a sharp knife, coarse sandpaper or a small file.